Battle of Kilinochchi (2008–2009): Aftermath

 Following the capture of Kilinochchi by the SLA, the Colombo Stock Exchange recorded a rise of around 5 percent on the news and the Sri Lankan rupee became steady.
-A few hours after the President of Sri Lanka declared the victory, a suicide bombing was carried out outside the Air Force headquarters in Colombo, in which two air force police officers and a member of the bomb-disposal unit were killed and 30 people wounded.
-On 3 January 2009, at least 3 people were injured in another explosion that occurred in Pettah Market, triggered under a parked vehicle.
-On 6 January an armed group attacked and damaged the Maharaja Television/Broadcasting Network studios of Capital Maharaja in Pannipitiya, after state-owned media accused the media organization of not giving sufficient airtime to report the capture of Kilinochchi.
+A few hours after the president of Sri Lanka declared the victory, a suicide bombing was carried out outside the Air Force headquarters in Colombo, in which two Air Force police officers and a member of the bomb-disposal unit were killed and 30 people wounded.
+On 3 January 2009, at least three people were injured in another explosion that occurred in Pettah Market, triggered under a parked vehicle.
+On 6 January, an armed group attacked and damaged the Maharaja Television/Broadcasting Network studios of Capital Maharaja in Pannipitiya, after state-owned media accused the media organization of not giving sufficient airtime to report the capture of Kilinochchi.
 Reporters Without Borders condemned this attack, observing that it seemed to have occurred because the media organization's "coverage was not patriotic enough".

 Soon after the capture of Kilinochchi, the government decided to ban the LTTE.
-The ban was put into effect from midnight pn 7 January, for "using civilians as human shields in uncleared areas and endangering their lives, despite requests by the government to release them".
+The ban was put into effect from midnight on 7 January, for "using civilians as human shields in uncleared areas and endangering their lives, despite requests by the government to release them".

 The military continued its advance into LTTE-held territory and captured the key LTTE position at Pallai within a few days.
-Soon afterward on 9 January the SLA captured the strategically important Elephant Pass area, which links the Jaffna Peninsula with the mainland.
+Soon afterward, on 9 January, the SLA captured the strategically important Elephant Pass area, which links the Jaffna Peninsula with the mainland.
 The SLA is continued its offensive with the objective of capturing Mullaitivu, the only remaining major stronghold of the LTTE.
 Mullaitivu was also captured on 25 January.